 canyoning equipment What is needed for canyoning?

 Canyoning equipment, indispensable for safe enjoyment.
-Hello everyone, I am Marco Peli, your trusted canyoning instructor.
+Hello everyone, I am Marco Peli, a canyoning guide who graduated in France more than 10 years ago.

 Today I would like to talk to you about a very important topic for anyone who wants to venture into the world of canyoning: equipment.
 Ready to dive into this adventure?
 So, let’s get started!